About Event Imports

 Event imports in Novi allow you to add event details, ticket details, and attendee information to your Novi website.
 These can include historical events that have already passed, or events coming up in the future that you have already begun collecting registrations for.

-Doing an event import along with your members imports is completely optional.
+Doing an event import along with your members import is completely optional.
 Some associations choose to keep record of their past registrations in, perhaps an Excel spreadsheet for example, to reference if needed.
 Other associations like the idea of seeing the information in Novi.
 Usually, if an event import is done, it is for larger or more impactful, recent events.

 Keep in mind that the import data will require review and formatting, just like the members data will, so while you could technically bring in every single one of your past events from 1972 to now, all of it will need to be formatted appropriately, so you'll want to weigh your options and availability to do so.
 Speaking generally, we've seen that it's common for associations doing an import to bring in a few of their larger events, or perhaps the last 6 months to a year of events.